srujandeshpande/deprint/README.md

 Ever forget to remove print or log statements from your code only to realize much later?
 Here's a simple solution.
 DePrint provides you the option of commenting or removing these statements entirely so that your code is as tidy as tidy can be.

-> Currently Supports JavaScript Family and Python files
+> Currently Supports JavaScript Family and Python files.
+Bash coming soon!

 ## Usage